cloudmesh-community/book/chapters/class/516/syllabus-2019.md

 ![](images/learning.png) **Learning Objectives**

-* Get a quick overview what the class is about
+* Get a quick overview of what the class is about

 ---